trizen/bacovia/README.md

 Each type communicates with all the other types recursively.

-Additionally, the library has built-in support for alternative representations (by calling the method `.alternative`), which uses common mathematical identities to symbolically create equivalent expressions from the original one given.
+This library also has built-in support for alternative representations (provided by the method `.alternative`), which uses common mathematical identities to symbolically create equivalent expressions from the self-expression.

 # REQUIREMENTS